 There is a famous saying – if you have it, don’t be afraid to flaunt it.
 Flaunt your successes in the form of any rewards, awards, that you may have received.
 Put together an email campaign that speaks about your awards and achievements to highlight to the customers.

 Always take into account the number of followers that you have built and make a timeline for your brand.
 The number of days, frequency, and tenure you have chosen to build those followers on to your account.
 Special milestones that you have achieved.
 Make the campaign flow like a visual story that tells the customer how far you have come and what reputation your brand holds as of today.

 Email deliverability depends a lot on your domain’s reputation.
 Domain’s reputation and trust level in turn depends on social media and online presence.
 More followers a domain has on social media more reputation it enjoys.
 Now when you pull your social proofs from social media in to your email marketing campaign it helps improving both audience engagement and email deliverability.
 It becomes a positive cycle with domain reputation, social media and email deliverability pushing each other positively.

 Apart from this, one important tool to use is personalization.
 Make the customer feel special.
 Take feedback over emails in a general campaign to ask if the service was alright.
 Slip in the social proof emails in between so the customer knows you mean more to them than just an email address that is looking to purchase.
 A personal touch in an email can go a long way to build a mutually beneficial relationship with a customer.

 If you need any consultancy around setting up your email campaigns Postbox Consultancy Services can help.
-We have a team of experts who can help with copy writing, designing your campaigns and managing your lists and campaigns.
+We have a team of experts who can help with copy writing, designing your templates and managing your lists/campaigns.